dvlyon/RMMZ/README.md

 ## Contributing

-If you could credit [DvLyon](https://dvlyon.com) and [DvLyon Games](https://games.dvlyon.com) in your games, we'd really appreciate it!
+If you could credit [DvLyon](https://dvlyon.com) in your games, I'd really appreciate it!

-We want to keep growing and making your RMMZ experience better!

 ## Contacting

-Multiple ways of reaching us are available at [DvLyon Games](https://games.dvlyon.com).
+Multiple ways of reaching me are available at [DvLyon](https://dvlyon.com).